jkouprey/Enrich.AI/README.md

 streamlit run app.py
 ```

-#### Also a Gemini API key is required
+#### API key

-Get a free key at [Google AI Studio](https://aistudio.google.com/app/apikey).
+Although this app can be used for free it has limited usage and is advised to get your own API key.

-Enter your API key in the sidebar when prompted.
+For example, for Gemini you can get an API key from here: [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Architecture